On this page

 - who are on a low income or out of work

 Universal Credit replaces other income-related benefits, including Housing Benefit.
-This means most working age people with low or no income who start claiming benefits will claim Universal Credit.
+This means most working-age people with low or no income will need to claim Universal Credit.

 Getting help with housing costs

 Universal Credit has six parts, called elements or allowances.
 One element is for housing costs.
-The amount you get is worked out based on your situation and the Local Housing Allowance rate.
+The amount you get depends on your situation and the Local Housing Allowance rate.

-If you’re a social tenant, Universal Credit pays the housing costs element to your landlord directly.
+If you’re a social tenant, Universal Credit will pay your housing costs element to your landlord.

-- you owe rent or have benefit or social fund debt
+- you owe rent or have a benefit or social fund debt

 - your Universal Credit payment is split between two people in your household